DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ::: tip Note
 Note that in the previous section, we only needed to send one HTTP request using an API to get all the data we needed.
 However, in this section, we need to send `1 + n` HTTP requests, where `n` is the number of feed items in the list from the first request.

-Some websites may not like this behaviour and may return errors like `429 Too Many Requests`.
+Some websites may not want to receive too many requests in a short amount of time, which can cause them to return an error message like `429 Too Many Requests`.
 :::

 ## Using the common configured route